danielines23/BlueAnchor/README.md

 ## Acknowledgments

-Special thanks to the Applied Physics Laboratory at the University of Washington for the opportunity to work on this project.
+Special thanks to the Applied Physics Laboratory at the University of Washington and Schmidt Marine Technology Partners for the opportunity to work on this project.

 ## Contact

 For any questions or further information, please contact:

-- **Your Name**: dal337@cornell.edu
+- **Email**: dal337@cornell.edu